mrtouch93/OSED-Notes/6.asrl_enabled/README.md

 Basically:
 1. Info Leak OR
-2. Modules without ASLR enabled
+2. Modules without ASLR enabled OR

     ```py
     !py mona modules -cm aslr=false,rebase=false
     ```
+3. If possible bruteforce on the addresses